ikovaa/esx_showcommands/README.md

 # Installation
 1) Add `start esx_showcommands` to your server.cfg
-2) Drag it into your resources
+2) Drag it into your resources folder
-3) Configure the Config.lua
+3) Modify the Config.lua if you want
-4) Done
+4) Enjoy